 In the same interview, Coleman also comments on the sense of support that Messina’s regular directors received from him, of being “backed right up to the hilt.
 There’s no trouble he won’t go to (…) He knows immediately if things are going a bit tricky and a lunch or a drink might help smooth things over” (ibid, p.52).
 Although this approach to production, and the tendency for the same directors and performers to frequently return to do Play of the Month productions, might be seen as autocratic, Messina insisted that he did not wish to impose an overall style on the productions, and also, on occasion, would employ directors to create idiosyncratic interpretations, such as Alan Clarke (The Love Girl and the Innocent, 16 September 1973) and Jonathan Miller (King Lear, 23 March 1975).
 Messina himself singled out Alan Bridges for particular praise, despite considering his production of The Wild Duck “a most eccentric production” with “the oddest interpretation” (cited in Drabble, 1975, p.17).

 The thirteenth series (1977-8) of Play of the Month represented a watershed in the history of the theatrical adaptation on BBC Television, and was a conscious attempt to shake up the form on the part of BBC drama management (Sutton 1982, Cellan Jones 2006).
-This was the first series since 1967 not to have been produced by Cedric Messina, and with the arrival of a new producer (David Jones) recruited from the theatre (he had been Artistic Director of the Royal Court) rather than from television, the repertory of plays chosen for Play of the Month became much more eclectic, and the directorial styles in which they were made became more unconventional and unlike other forms of television drama.
+This was the first series since 1967 not to have been produced by Cedric Messina, and with the arrival of a new producer (David Jones) recruited from the theatre (he had been Artistic Director of the Royal Shakespeare Company at the Aldwych Theatre) rather than from television, the repertory of plays chosen for Play of the Month became much more eclectic, and the directorial styles in which they were made became more unconventional and unlike other forms of television drama.
 The range of plays presented including two recent plays (Flint by David Mercer and The Sea by Edward Bond) that contained material likely to alienate a general audience, a rarely-seen nineteenth century German modernist play (Danton’s Death) and a British Edwardian play (Waste) of particular density and complexity.
 David Jones also employed a different set of directors than had regularly contributed to Play of the Month previously (such as Alan Clarke, Jane Howell and Don Taylor), each with original and highly distinctive approaches to their material.

 This season represents a sea-change in the expectations of BBC management for the purpose of the classic stage adaptation, now abandoning Messina’s populist rationale and shifting to present unfamiliar plays that appeared to alienate the majority of their audience.
 Audience research suggests that this uncompromising approach to adaptation only attracted very small audiences to the plays, who were then highly hostile towards the productions; Danton’s Death attracted an audience of 2.8% against BBC2’s 18.1% and ITV’s 23.2%, who only awarded the production a low Reaction Index of 50% (BBC WAC VR/78/209), The Sea being broadcast to an audience of 3.1% against BBC2’s 8.4% and ITV’s 30.2% and was only awarded a Reaction Index of 32% (BBC WAC VR/78/116).
 This unpopularity was combined with a sense that the new productions were unsuitable for Sunday night BBC1 broadcast, with viewers recording misgivings on grounds of taste and decency, complaining of vulgar language in Danton’s Death, cruelty in The Sea, and that the scheduling of Flint was tantamount to blasphemy, a viewpoint expressed in a series of letters in the Radio Times: